 Getting Vaccinated – M Kelly

-Two Covid-19 vaccines are initially being rolled out in Australia.
-Pfizer – (40 Million doses ordered) and Astrazeneca (up to 50 Million doses ordered) .
-Both are very safe for people 55 years and older.
+Three Covid-19 vaccines are being rolled out in Australia.
+Pfizer – (40 Million doses ordered) Moderna (25 million doses ordered) and Astrazeneca (up to 50 Million doses ordered) .
+All are very safe for people 55 years and older.

 Getting our Astrazeneca jabs: